gturpin-dev/PostTypeHandler/README.md

 # PostTypeHandler
-Class helpers to handle fast PostType and Taxonomies declarations
+Helper class to quickly manage PostType and Taxonomy declarations

 ## Usage
 Below is a basic example of setting up a simple PostType.